antoto06/my_world/README.md

 # My_world
+> This is an Epitech Project, don't steal it !
+Or you'll get -42

 For this project you will have to create your own terraformer program.
 You can pick up some ideas from Tycoon Terrain for Unity3D.
 Your main challenge will be to display a map and edit it at runtime.